-Effect of different tax rates included the amount of RUB 642 million, RUB 49 million losses and RUB 259 million income in 2020, 2019 and 2018, respectively, related to applying a privilege on income tax by Elgaugol up to date of disposal (Note 25).
+Effect of different tax rates included the amount of RUB 642 million and RUB 49 million losses in 2020 and 2019, respectively, related to applying a privilege on income tax by Elgaugol up to date of disposal (Note 24).

 The deferred tax balances were calculated by applying the currently enacted statutory income tax rate in each jurisdiction applicable to the period in which the temporary differences between the carrying amounts and tax base (both in respective local currencies) of assets and liabilities are expected to reverse.